 History of Women and Wine

 The ancient Egyptians believed in a strong link between wine and spirituality, and considered it to be “the gift of gods”.
-When upper-class men were placed in their tombs, wine was commonly found between the objects that were placed in with them, in order to provide them with comfortability in their life after death.
+When upper-class men were placed in their tombs, wine was commonly found amongst the objects that were placed in with them, in order to provide them with comfort in their life after death.
 On the other hand, Egyptian women were not allowed to have the same benefits, as it was considered that if buried with wine, they would become intoxicated and promiscuous in the afterlife.

 Superstitions and “biases”

 Biases also appeared when some considered that women could spoil wine tastings by wearing perfume, or that the capacity to appreciate wine nuances was related to masculinity.
-Winemaking also created a division between men and women, as women were generally considered to be unable to harvest grapes and handle the crush as it was believed that their physical structure and height would restrain them from being able to produce good quality wine.
-Women were generally placed in roles that required of patience and care such as selecting the best quality grapes.
+Wine-making also created a division between men and women, as women were generally considered to be unable to harvest grapes and handle the crush as it was believed that their physical structure and height would restrain them from being able to produce good quality wine.
+Women were generally placed in roles that required patience and care such as selecting the best quality grapes.

 Women in the Wine Industry in the Present